Best place to find information and services that your council provides...

-If you are assessed under these rules as having more bedrooms than are necessary for your household you will be considered to be under-occupying that property.
+If you are assessed under these rules as having more bedrooms than you need for the number of people in your household you will be considered to be under-occupying that property.

-If you are under-occupying there will be a reduction in your Housing Benefit. the amount allowed for rent and any service charges will be reduced by:
+If you are under-occupying there will be a reduction in your Housing Benefit.
+The amount of Housing Benefit allowed for rent and any eligible service charges will be reduced by:

-If you are thinking of moving you need to consider these changes before renewing or making a new tenancy agreement.
+If you are thinking of moving you will need to consider these rules before renewing or making a new tenancy agreement.